squareblob/CivWorldEditUtils/README.md

 # Usage Examples

-## setReinforcement
+## civMask

-Set all blocks matching a [mask](https://worldedit.enginehub.org/en/latest/usage/general/masks/) in current WorldEdit selection to given group.
-Optional arguments for reinforcement material (held item in main hand by default) and health.
+Saves a WorldEdit [mask](https://worldedit.enginehub.org/en/latest/usage/general/masks/) which can later be used with commands like `reinforceMask` and `bastionMask`.

 Examples:

-`/setrein #existing someGroup` (reinforces all blocks in selection)

-`/setrein "obsidian <##doors" someGroup mat=diamond` (reinforces obsidian beneath doors)

-Note that this plugin parses masks in a very janky manner and not all types of masks are supported.
+`/cmask obsidian <##doors` will select obsidian directly beneath a door

+## reinforceMask
+Reinforce blocks in WorldEdit selection matching current civmask

+## bastionMask
+Create pending bastions in WorldEdit selection from blocks matching current civmask

 ## setReinforcementPreset

-Run a list of reinforcement commands specified in config.yml
+Run a list of civmask and reinforcement commands specified in config.yml

+Format:
 `/setreinpreset default someGroup`

-## setBastion

-Create pending bastions for blocks matching a given mask in current WorldEdit selection

 ## replaceReinforcedBlocks
 Replace blocks reinforced to a given group in current WorldEdit selection with a block pattern